vazco/uniforms/README.md

 # uniforms

-This is a set of npm packages for Meteor, which contains helpers and `React` components - both unstyled and stylised with the Semantic UI - to easily create, generate and validate forms using [`SimpleSchema`](https://github.com/aldeed/meteor-simple-schema).
+This is a set of npm packages designed for Meteor, which contains helpers and `React` components - both unstyled and stylised with the Semantic UI - to easily create, generate and validate forms using [`SimpleSchema`](https://github.com/aldeed/meteor-simple-schema).

+**Note:** Following examples are heavily based on `SimpleSchema`, but it's not mandatory and you can easily [use different schemas](#custom-schema).

 ## Installation